How to Use Snap Layouts in Windows 11

 Step 1:

-Enter Snap Layouts by moving mouse to the maximize button and wait for a moment (do not click any button).
-The Snap Layouts window will appear soon.
-Then select which layout that you want to use.
+To enter Snap Layouts, move the mouse to the maximize button and wait for a moment (do not click any button).
+The Snap Layouts window will appear.
+Then select which layout you want to use.

 Step 2:

-The other part of the screen will display other open app windows than you can choose to fill the other part of the layout.
-Select the app window you want to use to fill the right top pf the layout.
+The other part of the screen will display other open app windows, and you can choose to fill the other part of the layout.
+Select the app window you want to use to fill the right top of the layout.

 Step 3: